Reyaz556/-EventBooking-SystemUI-withCalendarand-Form-/README.md

 Project Overview
 This Event Booking System UI allows users to:

-Browse an interactive calendar to select available dates Complete a booking form with real-time validation
+1.Browse an interactive calendar to select available dates 2.Complete a booking form with real-time validation 3.View upcoming events
-View upcoming events
-Receive booking confirmations
+4.Receive booking confirmations

 The system features a clean, modern design that works across all device sizes (mobile, tablet, and desktop).

+Features